Ronald-Munodawafa-TQS/THT/README.md

 ## Section C: Code Challenge

 - We suggest that you implement your solution in either Python, Java, Ruby or TypeScript.
-- You're more than welcome to use any programming language and paradigm that you fancy as long as your solution is idiomatic.
+- You're more than welcome to use any programming language and paradigm that you fancy, as long as your solution is idiomatic.
 - You are required to include a comprehensive test suite for your solution.
 Be sure to include edge cases.
 - Please include all instructions and scripts necessary to build, test and run your solution on Linux, macOS and Windows operating systems.
 - Please include a Markdown report that specifies and justifies the _worst-case **space** complexity_ of your solution.